-The Charleston injury lawyers at The Christmas Law Firm understand that you can be seriously injured or even killed while working, playing, or just being transported on the waterways of South Carolina.
+The Charleston injury lawyers at Christmas Injury Lawyers understand that you can be seriously injured or even killed while working, playing, or just being transported on the waterways of South Carolina.
 These cases fall under what is known as Admiralty Law.

 If you have been injured in such an accident and are seeking legal compensation, consult with a knowledgeable Charleston maritime injury lawyer as soon as possible.